Miller Dental Care Orillia

 Preventive Care Often $0 after deductible Varies by income

-Annual Maximum $1,000–$2,000 No limit
+Annual Maximum $1,000 – $2,000 No limit

 Out-of-network costs can also add up.
 For instance, a $1,000 procedure might cost a PPO member $300 in-network but $538 out-of-network.

 CDCP costs are more predictable.
 Families earning under $70,000 pay no co-payment, while those in higher income brackets face some co-payments.
-These differences are essential to consider when choosing the best plan for your dental care needs.
+These differences are essential to consider when choosing the best dental care plan for your needs.

 Plan Limits